LLM Evaluation and Key Metrics

 Evaluating LLMs encompasses a broad spectrum of tasks and diverse predefined evaluation metrics to ensure objectivity and precision.
 For those pondering how to evaluate models and LLMs effectively, appreciating the differences and applications of these two types of evaluations is fundamental.
 Here we break down and compare the essential metrics used in model vs. system evaluations:

-Criteria Model Evaluation
+Evaluation Criteria Model Evaluation System Evaluation

 Primary Focus Overall performance and intelligence of the LLM on multiple tasks Specific use-case effectiveness and integration within a system